Investigate the historic landscape

 Investigate the historic landscape with engaging lessons and hands-on activities through the perspectives of science, art, humanities, and American Indian Studies in Wisconsin (Act 31).

-Although geared toward grades 4 through 6, the lesson guide is readily adaptable for younger or older children and adults.
+Although geared toward grades 4 through 6, the free learning guide is readily adaptable for younger or older children and adults.

 In a classroom setting, this curriculum may be used as a stand-alone unit, or the lessons may be used a-la-carte to supplement a standard curriculum.
 Wisconsin educational standards are included for your convenience.